w33zy/recipepress-reloaded/readme.txt

  * Improved recipe editor

 == Upgrade Notice ==

+= 0.10.0 =
+Please make a backup before updating to this new release.

 = 0.9.2 =
 0.9.2 Bugfix release: Fixing a bug while saving recipes the first time